Hafsa993/KnowHouseApp/README.md

 </p>

 ### House ToDos
-House ToDos page is where all the ToDos of the household are stored.
-So the users ToDos as well as any that are assigned to another user, or unassigned.
+The House ToDos page lists all tasks in the household—assigned, unassigned, or assigned to others.

-A ToDo is taken if it has been accepted by a user, it is "assigned to you" if the toDO has been assigned to you but you havent accepted it yet.
-If a todo is assigned to no one, "take on toDo" is displayed to encourage users to take on this toDo.
+- ToDo is taken: Already accepted by a user.
+- Assigned to you: Assigned but not yet accepted by you.
+- Take on ToDo: Unassigned tasks, open for anyone to claim.
-A User can take over a toDo from another household member, that has been assigned that toDo but not yet accepted it.
+- Users can also take over tasks from other members if they haven't been accepted yet.

-The ToDos are clickable, in homeScreen, in myTodos and in HouseToDos.

-Also in the homescreen and in my ToDos there is an add ToDo button where you can add a ToDo, you have to specify the category, which user assign to can be no one or a particular user.

-Here the Users that have the category in their preferences are displayed at the top and are marked appropriately.
-Then after you have to specify title, reward, due date, difficulty, description.
+ ToDos are clickable throughout the app for detailed views.
+Adding a ToDo requires specifying category, assignee (or leave unassigned), title, reward, due date, difficulty, and description.
+Users with matching category preferences are highlighted for quick assignment.

 <p align="left" width="100%">
 <img height="400" src="img/images for high fi/HouseToDos.png">